sreekanth2795/sreekanth/README.md

-i am sreekanth the software developer and sde with strong knowledge in c,c++,python and java
+i am sreekanth a DevOps Engineer with Data Analysis skills strong in both devops and data skills